AndersonMonken/AINET-GNN-Trade21/README.md

 * graphing/networks.Rmd

 ## GNN Modeling
-Both the stateless graph convolutional long short term memory model (S-GC-LSTM) and the graph convolutionl long short term memory model (GC-LSTM) training and prediction are provided in the jupyter notebooks.
+Both the stateless graph convolutional long short term memory model (S-GC-LSTM) and the graph convolutionl long short term memory model (GC-LSTM) training and prediction are provided in jupyter notebooks.
 The S-GC-LSTM model is the model selected as the method of choice, and the metrics based on this model are provided in the csvs for the prediction and training performance.
+Based on standard practice, hyperparameters of learning rate, weight decay, filter size (K), dropout rate, and activation function are tuned using grid search to identify the best performing model.

 Files
 * gnn_modeling/temporal-gc-lstm.ipynb